audaxis/ikpdb/docs/index.rst

 * `IKPdb source code <https://github.com/cmorisse/ikpdb>`_

+.. _source-files-mapping:

 Source files mapping
 --------------------

 IKPdb exchanges file names with his client.
 When it sends a file name, IKPdb always uses full path.
-But some debuggers client send relative path (when setting breakpoints for example).
+But some debuggers client sends relative paths (when setting breakpoints for example).
 In that case, IKPdb tries to resolve the file's full path using it's *"working directory"* as a base folder.
+If it fails, IKPdb sends a "FileMappingError:".

 IKPdb's working directory can be defined:

-* Implicitly ; working directoru is set to the debugged program's current directory.
+* Implicitly ; working directory is set to the debugged program's current directory.
 * Explictly ; using the **--ikpdb-working-directory** command line parameter

-You can ask IKPdb to display it's working add a --ikpdb-log=g command line parameter in the runner.
+You can ask IKPdb to display it's working add a --ikpdb-log=G command line parameter in the runner.